lappis-unb/ej-application/README.rst

     $ inv docker-exec "poetry run inv db-fake"

+Otherwise, if you want to clean your database and repopulate it using the script, it is necessary to remove `docker_backups` volume.
+After that, run `inv docker-up` command and then
+`inv docker-exec "poetry run inv db-fake"`, as mentioned above.

 You can access the running instance accessing `http://localhost:8000`.

 To rebuild the server image, you can run `inv docker-build --no-cache`.